 As part of the process in building the app, I conducted user and market research, I designed and tested prototypes, and I partnered with a developer to build an iOS app to bring a solution to market.
-To be clear, I didn't actually code the app myself -- I outsourced the engineering work and focused on making sure SubscriptMe was solving a real problem.
-Having a technical background isn't required to bring a product to market or to be a product manager.
+To be clear, I didn't actually code the app myself — I outsourced the engineering work and focused on making sure SubscriptMe was solving a real problem.

 After 18 months, I stopped working on the app after failing to find a viable business model.
 While I didn't have the commercial success I had hoped for, or the title of product manager yet, I had done all the things that a PM would do to validate problems and solutions.

-Key Takeaway: You don't have to build a mobile app to get the experience that I am talking about here.
+You don't have to build a mobile app to get the experience that I am talking about here.
 Start a side hustle.
 Build a business.
 Work on a problem set that affords you the opportunity to try things and fail.
-It's all helpful learnings on your path to becoming a product manager.
+You’ll learn helpful lessons on your path to becoming a product manager.

 2. Volunteer to solve problems as a side project at work.

 Whether you work at a startup or a large corporation, companies empower their employees to solve the hairiest problems.
 If you're not in a position where you have the autonomy or time to work on problems that fall outside your core job function, keep digging until you find one you and your manager believe is worth solving.